“I cannot find Mrs. Lash’s file” said the office assistant, while holding several beige folders in her hands.

 Moreover, your employees will be happier and that is always a great plus.
 A company with unhappy employees is doomed to fail.
 The opening and closing of cabinets while looking for a file will be gone forever.

-Many companies are trying to go paperless due to renewed and growing interest of taking care of our environment.
+Many companies are trying to go paperless due to renewed and growing interest in taking care of our environment.
 OCR makes this goal entirely possible while, at the same time, saving you the money that would be wasted on extra personnel with larger overhead or the dreaded purchase of more filing cabinets.

 Having all of your documents digitized means they are much more immune to natural disasters or thieves.
 Your secure firewalls and protocols ensure that this sensitive data will never be accessed outside of your organization.
 It also means that you can access these documents and data from anywhere in the world at any given time, at the office or the beach.